I’d like to share my story with you and I'll start from the very beginning - it feels really good to get it all out!

 I recently found Bliss when I was starting to research the feelings I was having.
 I was feeling very sad and crying at the drop of a hat.
 It's taken six months, but all of a sudden the experience has hit me.
 It was triggered by me visiting my sister, who recently had a baby.
 I ended up outside the unit where Tate had spent the first month of his life, and had an anxiety attack.
 Since then I have found it difficult to deal with what happened to him.

 I am so glad I found the Bliss website, as I started to realise that what I was feeling was common, and it has made me feel so much better.

 I felt awfully guilty for feeling sad about what happened to Tate, as he is fine now and I also have friends that have lost their babies, but the feelings I've had in the last couple of weeks have just consumed me.

 I'm extremely protective over my beautiful son and a lot of people around me can't understand why, but I look on the Bliss website and social media pages and I know that I am not alone when I see the amazing parent stories.

-If you, like Paula, need someone to talk to, you can call the Bliss helpline on 0500 618 140 to speak to a qualified advisor.
+If you, like Paula, need someone to talk to, you can call the Bliss helpline for support.